What Is a Brand Guide and What’s the Proper Way to Utilize It?

 There is no easy way to ensure your multifamily branding project will bring the success you desire; however, there are three simple steps you can take to ensure your logo design is as successful as possible:

 Establish the “feel” first.
 What kind of organization are you designing for?
 Obviously, as a multifamily development, you may have different brand needs than a hip new restaurant, but dig even further than that.
 Know your property and which people need to be involved.

 - What separates you from other similar properties?

-A great way to answer all of these questions is to start out with word exercises; a mind map can help you make a connection you didn’t see at first.
+A great way to answer all these questions is to start with word exercises; a mind map can help you make a connection you didn’t see at first.
 All of these elements need to be represented in some way with the brand as a whole.

 Every great design starts with knowing your demographic as well.
 You also need to ask yourself: who, what, where, when, and why.

 - WHO: Who is your property?
 Who is your competition?
 Who is your target audience?

 - WHAT: What differentiators does your property offer?
 What are you trying to achieve or what emotion are you trying to evoke?

 - WHEN: When will the property be ready for leasing?